-Why Your Business NEEDS a Performance Dashboard in 2020
+Why Your Business NEEDS a Performance Dashboard (Updated 2020)

-In this day and age where everything revolves around technology and data, performance dashboards are a crucial part of business.
-The more businesses continue to transform digitally, the flow of information continues to grow.
-Data has become the most valuable currency in business.
+The flow of digital information has increased and data has become the most valuable currency in business.
 It could be said that the secret of business success lies in extracting meaningful insights from this data.

-With so much data available, it’s important to visualise the key points.
-With the help of data science, performance dashboards play this role and allow your different user groups to visualise relevant and real-time key performance indicators (KPIs).
+With so much data available within each and every business, it’s important to visualise the most important points.
+With the help of data science and visualisation tools, performance dashboards help different user groups to visualise relevant and real-time key performance indicators (KPIs).

-In this blog I’m going to summarise exactly why your business needs a performance dashboard and the considerations for an efficient and highly functional data science dashboard.
+In this blog I’m going to summarise exactly why your business needs a performance dashboard and the considerations for an efficient and highly functional data science dashboard in 2020.

 Dashboards = better decisions